Academic S.T.A.R.S. (Freshman)

 - Gain an appreciation for different cultures

-- Identify opportunities of engagement at Kent State University
+- Identify opportunities for engagement at Kent State University

-After students participants in the cultural orientation and transition experience, students will continue into the K/T Mentoring Program.
-The K/T Mentoring Program offers students an opportunity to have their mentor from K/T provide continue assistance, guidance, and support throughout their entire freshman year.
+After students participate in the cultural orientation and transition experience, students will continue into the K/T Mentoring Program.
+The K/T Mentoring Program offers students an opportunity to have their mentor from K/T provide continued assistance, guidance, and support throughout their entire freshman year.